paweljarosz/defarc/README.md

 	local attribute_table = defarc.get_attribute_by_id("proper-id")
 ```

-### .get_attribute_by_name(attribute_name)
+### get_attribute_by_name(attribute_name)
 Returns a table with selected attribute data.
 One need to provide a proper attribute name, otherwise it will return nil.

 * **PARAMETER:** `attribute_name` (string) - a name of a attribute from Arcweave JSON
 * **RETURNS:** `attribute_table` (table) - a table with data regarding selected attribute